 '''

 X0-X00 Mod Config

 Auth...

 >Auth=TACACS

 Auth Host #1=10.23.45.11

 Auth Host #2=10.23.45.12

 Auth Host #3=10.23.45.13

 Auth Port=1645

-'''

 Auth Timeout=5

 Auth Key=N/A

 Auth Pool=N/A

-Auth Pool=N/A

 Auth Req=Yes

 Local Profile First=Yes

 APP Server=No

 APP Host=N/A

 APP Port=N/A

 CLID Timeout Busy=No

 CLID Fail Busy=No

 SecurID DES encryption=N/A

 SecurID host retries=N/A

 SecurID NodeSecret=N/A

+'''

 - 2 Set Auth=TACACS or TACACS+. - 3 For each Auth Host parameter, specify the IP address of a TACACS or TACACS+ host.
 You can specify up to three addresses.
-The MAX first tries to connect to Auth Host #1; if it receives no response within the time specified by the Auth Timeout parameter, it tries to connect to Auth Host #2; if it again receives no response within the time specified by Auth Timeout, it tries to connect to Auth Host #3.
+The MAX first tries to connect to Auth Host #1; if it receives no response within the time specified by the Auth Timeout parameter, it tries again to connect to to Auth Host #1 and waits for the same amount of time.
+If the MAX does not receive a response within the specified timeout, it sends a request for authentication to Auth Host #2; if it again receives no response within the time specified by Auth Timeout, it tries to connect to the next server on the Auth Host List and repeats the process.
 If the MAX unit's request again times out, it reinitiates the process with Auth Host #1.
 The MAX can complete this cycle of requests a maximum of ten times.
+If the MAX is unsuccessful in obtaining a response from any of the servers on the list, the connection fails.